ThingSet/thingset.github.io/docs/2a_general.md

 }
 ```

-The data nodes are structured in 5 different categories info, conf, input, output and rec.
+The data nodes are structured in the main different categories info, conf, input, output and rec.
 By convention, data node names use [upper camel case](https://en.wikipedia.org/wiki/Camel_case), inner nodes nodes use lower case names.

-The exec category is special, as it contains functions that can be called.
-In order to distinguish it from a normal data node, executable node names are lower case.
+The exec category is special, as it provides functions that can be called.
+In order to distinguish functions from a normal data nodes, executable node names are lower case.

-The pub node is used to configure different types of publication messages, so it doesn't hold actual data nodes.
+The pub node is used to configure different types of publication messages, so it doesn't hold normal data nodes.

 ### Categories